 AWT has exposed me to female leaders at AT&T who are truly changing the industry.
 Seeing these leaders in action, including many members of our Executive Board of Advisors, has inspired me to want more out of my own career.
 AWT is sending a message that’s empowering and enabling – we’re creating a true support system for current and future women in STEM.Lee Kattan AWT Member

-Here are some of AWT’s noteworthy achievements and events from 2016:
+Here are some of AWT's recent noteworthy achievements and events: